gzhytar/spendsentinel/docs/analytics-setup.md

 ### Events from Testing Environment
 1. Confirm localhost:9002 shows "Analytics tracking disabled"
 2. Check that `shouldTrack` is `false` for testing environment
-3. Verify no events are being sent to GA4 from localhost:9002
+3. Verify no events are being sent to Vercel Analytics from localhost:9002

 ## 🔒 Privacy Considerations

 - No personal data is included in default parameters
 - All tracking respects user consent (implement consent management as needed)
-- Testing environment data is never sent to GA4
+- Testing environment data is never sent to Vercel Analytics
 - Server-side events are not tracked to prevent bot traffic

 ## 📈 Custom Event Examples